JSS95/araviq6/doc/source/user-guide/processor.rst

    Blurring processor

-:class:`BlurWorker` is set to pre-built :class:`.VideoFrameProcesor` of :class:`.PlayerProcessWidget` and run in internal thread.
+:class:`BlurWorker` is set to pre-built :class:`.VideoFrameProcesor` of :class:`.PlayerProcessWidget` and run in an internal thread.
 QVideoFrame from the player is converted to NDArray, processed by :meth:`processArray`, and converted back to QVideoFrame to be set to the video widget.

 Controlling frame skip
 ----------------------

-QMediaPlayer emits the frames in constant rate, and video processing can be considerably slower than that.
+QMediaPlayer emits the frames in a constant rate, and video processing can be considerably slower than that.
 To avoid having too many frames queued, :class:`.VideoFrameProcesor` ignores incoming frames when the worker is running.

 The following code performs Gaussian blurring with much higher sigma value, causing each frame to take longer to be processed.
-The resulting video has lower frame rate, but the controller position agrees with the displayed frame because frames are skipped.
+The resulting video has lower frame rate, but the controller position agrees with the displayed frame because excessive frames are skipped.

 .. tabs::